-Since the 19th century, the medical profession has recognized that lead paint is toxic and a poison.
-An 1878 article by an English doctor recognized that the use of lead paint on the interiors of homes could have poisonous effects on the people who lived in the home.
+use of lead paint on the interiors of homes could have poisonous effects on the people who lived in the home.
 An 1895 article by a San Francisco doctor recounted how a child had been poisoned by lead paint that she had scratched off her crib.
 A 1904 article by a doctor in Queensland, Australia described multiple cases of children being poisoned by lead dust from lead paint on walls and railings of a house.
 He believed that the lead dust had been ingested by the children after it got on their fingers and thereby into their mouths.
 His investigation found lead dust on interior walls where the paint was still in "good condition."
-12 An authoritative 1907 textbook edited by a noted American doctor, which was widely used in medical education, discussed the 1904 article and observed that children had been poisoned by lead paint on woodwork in their homes that had produced lead dust and gotten onto their hands.
-These articles
+12 authoritative 1907 textbook edited by a noted American doctor, which was widely used in medical education, discussed the 1904 article and observed that children had been poisoned by lead paint on woodwork in their homes that had produced lead dust and gotten onto their hands.13 These articles "recognized the dust pathway from paint on a wall, to dust on the floor, to the hands of children, into their mouth[s], as a way of ingestion."

-$^{^{12}}$ In 1922, Queensland, Australia banned lead paint from areas to which young children had access.
+12 In 1922, Queensland, Australia banned lead paint from areas to which young children had access.

 13 Plaintiff presented an expert who testified that in 1909 public health officials and doctors were suggesting that there be legislation banning lead paint due to the risk of exposure for children.
 This expert cited his own 2005 article in which he asserted that researchers had stated in 1909 that "[p]aint containing lead should never be employed where children, especially young children, are accustomed to play," and "[a] number of European countries banned lead-based paint soon thereafter."
-He also relied on a seven-page "annotated"
+He also relied on a seven-page "annotated bibliography" that he had prepared, which listed, but did not include, numerous articles that he had reviewed.